 Keep meals boring first

 The first goal is signal, not novelty.
-Repeat safe meals for a few days so symptom changes are easier to read.
+Repeat simple meals for a few days so symptom changes are easier to read.

-Use this simple structure when your gut needs predictable meals: one safe protein, one low-FODMAP carb, one low-risk fruit or vegetable, then track the plate in the homepage calorie counter.
+Use this simple structure when your gut needs predictable meals: one simple protein, one low-FODMAP carb, one low-risk fruit or vegetable, then track the plate in the homepage calorie counter.

 | Meal | Low-FODMAP idea | Why it works |